BMC unveils Rs 39,038 cr budget, keeps tax structure unchanged | Science-Environment

 In the 11.51 crore surplus budget, the civic body isexpecting a revenue of a Rs 27,811.57 crore from varioussources, including property tax, water and sewage charges,compensation in lieu of octroi and DP fees, which is Rs 636crore less as compared to the Rs 22,448 crore estimatedrevenue of FY 20-21.

+Chahal, however, said, ''The drop in property taxcollection is a temporary phase and the BMC expects that itwill come to normalcy in the near future.''
+He said they have been following up with the stategovernment for Rs 5,274 crore of dues and with the SlumRehabilitation Authority (SRA) for Rs 1,600 crore dues.

+''We expect to receive this amount from the governmentin 2021,'' he said.

-The budget does not make announcement about any newmajor infrastructure project and the BMC has focused onvarious ongoing development projects, besides health services,education and other facilities.
+The budget does not make any announcement about anynew major infrastructure project and the BMC focuses onvarious ongoing development projects, besides health services,education and other facilities.

 The civic body has estimated Rs 18,750 crore for FY21-22 from the Rs 14,637.76 crore in FY 20-21 for the capitalexpenditure works, which includes traffic operation and roads(Rs 1,600 crore), Coastal Road project (Rs 2,000 crore), Watersupply projects (Rs 1,232.17 crore), storm water drains (Rs1149.74 crore), Goregaon-Mulund Link Road (Rs 1,300 crore) andsewage disposal (Rs 1,060.06 crore), among others.